 Recently, I had a food adventure at the Koreatown Galleria Shopping Center in Los Angeles.
-It was a Food Bloggers Los Angeles food crawl.
-My friend Christina Conte of Christina’s Cucina was our guide.
+I had never been to a Korean market before, so I was excited to join the Korean food crawl organized by Food Bloggers Los Angeles.
+Our guide was my friend Christina Conte of Christina’s Cucina.

 We spent most of our time in the Galleria Market, which is the largest, nicest market in Koreatown and has an adjacent free parking structure.
 The market was lively on a Saturday, and full of local shoppers and food demonstrations.
 The food samples were plentiful and a great introduction to Korean cuisine.